vanderlee/PHPSwaggerGen/README.md

 {multiplicy} is empty, `+`, `*` or `?`.

 ### `error {code} {reason}` (method)
+Declare the 4xx and 5xx HTTP status codes that may be returned when calling the method(s).
+The reason is optional; if none is specified, the default reason will be used.

 ### `errors {code} {code} {...} {code}` (method)
+Declare multiple 4xx and 5xx status codes at once.
+Default reasons will be used.

 ### `model{multiplicity} {name} {description}` (api)
 {multiplicy} is either empty or `?`.